 This group brings electric vehicle enthusiasts together.
 We aim to heighten awareness of the benefits of electric vehicles.
 Whether you are just curious or a seasoned aficionado, this group is a place where you can learn, share and geek out about electric vehicles.

-Electric Vehicle Level II Charger Rebates for the Home
+Electric Vehicle Level 2 Charger Rebates for the Home

 Questions?
 Send us an email.

 The charger must be a Level 2, 240-volt charger.
 Level 1, 120-volt chargers do not qualify.

 Proof of charger purchase required.

 Customers that receive the EV charger rebate will be placed on the whole house Time-of-Use rate for a minimum of one year.